The Islamic Worldview: An Exposition and Biblical Critique

 Secondly, it offers no real explanation for sinful acts.
 How can “freedom” lead to rape, theft, murder, pride, hatred, or foolishness?
 How can forgetfulness or carelessness or external pressures do so?
 No, evil acts clearly flow from evil passions, passions lodged deep within the human heart, just as the Bible says (Mark 7:21f).

-Thirdly, this answer trivializes sin, being content to view it only in terms of outward acts of transgression, rather than in terms of an innate hostility to God that produces outward acts of transgression (Mt.
-7:15-20, Rom.
-3:9-20, 8:7).
+Thirdly, this answer trivializes sin, being content to view it only in terms of outward acts of transgression, rather than in terms of an innate hostility to God that produces outward acts of transgression (Matthew 7:15-20; Romans 3:9-20, 8:7).
 Moreover, it offers no hope of personal deliverance from sin, since it does not even acknowledge that such a principle exists in the human heart.

 Finally, this answer severely undermines the possibility of assurance of salvation.
 Why?
 Because in tracing sin and guilt exclusively to each individual, Islam leaves each individual alone before Allah, wondering if his good deeds will outweigh his bad on the Day of Judgment.